ChristianDev47/Google_Translate/README.md

 # Fullstack Translation System

-This project is a comprehensive full-stack application designed to provide efficient text translation services.
-It includes a backend API and a frontend interface, each built with modern technologies to ensure a robust, scalable, and user-friendly translation system.
+This project is a full-stack application designed to deliver fast and efficient text translation services, inspired by Google Translate.
+It features a powerful backend API and a responsive frontend interface, both built using modern technologies to ensure scalability, performance, and an intuitive user experience.

 ## Project Overview